Cezary-Janicki/Cezary-Janicki/README.md

 ### 🔭 Currently working on

-At the moment working on the Outella repo.
+At the moment working on the Outella website.
 The project is a online product catalog for a clothes store.
 If you would like to check the progress on my webpage it's accesible at https://outella.vercel.app/
 _________